SnickerdoodleLabs/protocol/documentation/sdql/README.md

 # Snickerdoodle Query Language (SDQL)

 The Snickerdoodle Query Language defines a [json schema](https://json-schema.org/) for communicating with the network of data wallets.
-The SDQL schema is given in [sdql.schema.json](/documentation/sdql/sdql.schema.json) and allows for custom logic to be deployed to groups of data wallets.
+The SDQL schema is given in [sdql.schema.json](/documentation/sdql/sdql.schema.json) and allows for custom logic to be deployed to groups of data wallets that have consented to participate in a given group.

 ## Keywords

-SDQL defines keywords (and sub-keywords) that instruct the Snickerdoodle Core how it should respond to a [Request for Data](/packages/contracts/README.md) event emmitted from a Consent Contract.
+SDQL defines keywords (and sub-keywords) that instruct the Snickerdoodle Core how it should respond to a [Request for Data](/packages/contracts/README.md) event emitted from a Consent Contract.

 ### version